triblondon/trib.tv/src/pages/posts/2025/wedding-photo-sharing-emilybot.md

 })
 ```

-I implemented the `Faces` class in [`face-match.ts`](https://github.com/triblondon/emilybot/blob/main/src/face-match.ts) following examples on the face-api.js repo.
+I implemented the `Faces` class in [`face-match.ts`](https://github.com/triblondon/emilybot/blob/main/src/face-match.ts).
 The key bit is to generate an array of `faceapi.LabeledFaceDescriptors` using the constructor arguments, and then use those with `faceapi.FaceMatcher` to generate a face matcher object primed with our known faces, then invoke that on each of the faces detected in the query image:

 ```typescript
 const queryImage: any = await canvas.loadImage(queryImagePath)